About Holistic Health

-For many years I believed that I had no real influence over my health.
-Of course I knew to eat healthy and to exercise, but my city worker life style (10+ hours a day, stressed and hunched over a computer) had left me far removed from my own intuition as to how I was feeling.
+For many years I believed that I had no real influence over my health; of course I knew to eat healthy and to exercise, but my city worker life style (often 12 hours a day, stressed and hunched over a computer) had left me far removed from my own intuition as to how I was feeling.
 By the time I was very ill (I wonder how many of the subtle symptoms I missed) and finally went to see a doctor, I was even further removed from my body, especially now it was not functioning the way it was ‘supposed to’.
-So I surrendered completely to the wisdom of the specialists, as surely they knew best how to ‘fix’ me.
+So I surrendered completely to the wisdom of the specialists, as surely they knew best how to fix me.

-I say wisdom, but I would no longer call them wise; they are certainly clever and educated, but most of them are closed off to alternatives or a holistic approach.
-I think I have given them plenty of time to prove their genius; nine years of increasingly heavy medication for Ulcerative Colitis, a total colectomy surgery and reversal, followed by referrals from specialist to specialist and then a diagnosis of Crohn’s with another surgery to remove part of my (small) intestine (with some follow up fistula repair surgeries) followed by seven years of immunosuppressants and anti TNFα infusions… and this is all still on-going (for more on my story click here).
+I say wisdom, but I would no longer call them wise; they are certainly clever and educated, but most of them are closed off to any alternatives or a holistic approach.
+I think I have given them plenty of time to prove their genius; nine years of increasingly heavy medication for Ulcerative Colitis, a total colectomy surgery and reversal, followed by referrals from specialist to specialist and then a diagnosis of Crohn’s with another surgery to remove part of my (small) intestine (with some follow up fistula repair surgeries) followed by eight years of immunosuppressants and antibody biologic infusions… and this is all still on-going (for more on my story click here).
 This is the nature of the illness; it is a chronic, autoimmune illness and that is where modern medicine fails.
 Doctors are brilliant when you break your leg or have an acute illness, but when it is chronic, a response involving multiple systems of the body, they fall short.
 Specialists have become over-specialised, they are generally not looking at a bigger interconnected picture; the mind-body connection.
-It is mainly symptom management through medication or surgery; for me that became obvious after my colectomy surgery; in theory the ‘ill part of me’ was removed, but the same illness just manifested in another part of my body.
+It is mainly symptom management through medication or surgery; for me that became obvious after my colectomy surgery; in theory the ill part of me was removed, but the same illness just manifested in another part of my body.